Combined, Python and R rule the data world, casting a shadow on similar languages.

 Python is definitively ahead of both languages, but the accessibility of training materials and community support for Julia is growing along with its adoption.

-So, time for the million-dollar question — is Julia worth learning?
+So, time for the million-dollar question — is Julia worth learning in 2023?

 Weighing the pros and cons of the language, the answer would lean towards a “Yes!”.
 It would be just a matter of when.